atos-asha-mubarak/example-voting-app/DevOps-assingment.md

-# Scenario 2 - production set-up:
+# Scenario 2 - production set-up
 Discuss and justify below points:

 ## 1. Recommendation as for the application environments (how many and why?)